 The key management personnel of the academy trust comprise the trustees, senior management team as listed on page 3, and senior leadership within each Academy (Principal and Vice Principal).
-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the academy trust was £1,481,561 (2018 £1,253,377)
+The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the academy trust was £1,503,041 (2019 £1,481,561).
+It should be noted that both the Chief Executive and Accounting Officer and the Chief Finance Officer are not directly employed by the Trust.
+They are employed by the Sponsor and charged to the Trust, at cost, according to the agreed amount of time spent working for the Trust.

-Notes to the Financial Statements for the year ended 31 August 2019 (continued)
+Notes to the Financial Statements for the year ended 31 August 2020 (continued)